 For purposes of reporting cash flows, the Foundation considers all liquid investments with an original maturity of three months or less to be cash equivalents.
-The Foundation maintains these deposits with banks.
-At times, these deposits may exceed federally insured limits.
+The Foundation has cash balances totaling \$693,762 and \$471,362 at June 30, 2022 and 2021, respectively, that are managed by the Parent as part of the Parent's consolidated cash management program.
+The Parent maintains these deposits with banks and FDIC insurance coverage for these deposits are retained by the Parent.
 The Foundation believes it is not exposed to any significant credit risk on cash and cash equivalents.